dzxlai/bike_buyers_project/README.md

 ![avg_income_of_bike_buyers](https://github.com/user-attachments/assets/e5cdd9a1-8af6-411d-acc1-3f68078d8e8e)

 In this first PivotTable, I am looking at the average incomes of the people who <b>did buy</b> a bike VS those who <b>did not buy</b> a bike.
-I have also taken this one step further by splitting these groups into separate gender groups to also explore whether male or female groups had more general interests in bike buying.
+I have also taken this one step further by splitting these groups into separate gender groups to also explore whether male or female groups had more general interests in bike buying.</br>

 Glancing at the PivotTable and chart we can notice a quick few useful insights into the data.
 The first thing I saw was that there is noticeable difference in income between those who bought a bike and those who didn't.
-In this case, both males and females who purchased bikes had higher average incomes than those who did not.
-Due to the pattern correlating in both gender groups, from this we are able to estimate that in the grand scheme, gender group does not play an important role, however, income does.
+In this case, both males and females who purchased bikes had higher average incomes than those who did not, suggesting income seems to play a signficant role to the decision to purchase a bike.</br>

+If we compare the genders directly, males generally have higher average incomes than females, in both the <b>buyer</b> and <b>non-buyer</b> categories.
+This could show a potential link between income levels and bike buying decisions, with income being a more significant factor for males.
+In the male group, the gap in average income is significantly more pronounced between those who <b>did buy</b> a bike VS those who <b>did not buy</b> a bike, than compared to the gap with the female groups.</br>

+Overall, this data suggests that income plays a crucial role in bike purchases, with higher-income individuals, particuarly males, being more likely to buy bikes.
+Insights liek these can inform decisions on targeting the right audiences effectively.

 </br>